gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 ### Following the TX
 This guide was built using some bb-e-usd in Tritums Multisginer Wallet.
 Links and detailed screenshots for each transaction from the test are provided.
 Tritium uses Rabby Wallet.

+## Prep Work
+Withdraw all bb-e-usd composite tokens (paired with reth, wsteth, temple, dola) using the UI such thaat you have the most bb-e-usd you could ever have.

 ## Step 1: Emergency Exit bb-e-usd

 Go to the Pool page for [bb-e-usd](https://app.balancer.fi/#/ethereum/pool/0x50cf90b954958480b8df7958a9e965752f62712400000000000000000000046f)